dom-gasperini/dominic-g/README.md

 Hiya, I'm Dom!
-I'm junior Computer Science major and Electrical Engineering minor at the University of Vermont!
+I'm a junior Computer Science major and Electrical Engineering minor at the University of Vermont!

 <!---
 dominic-g/dominic-g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.